 The written statement noted the grand jury’s deliberations will be secret to ensure the process is fair for witnesses and those under investigation.
 Peters has been under criminal investigation by state and federal officials for months.

 “This investigation will be thorough and guided by the facts and the law.
 More information will be made available when the prosecutors are ethically and legally permitted to provide additional details,” the statement reads.
 “To maintain the impartiality of the investigation, we have no further comment at this time.”

 It’s now been about six months since news first broke of a security breach of Mesa County’s election equipment.
 Clerk Peters, a Republican, allowed an unauthorized person to access the voting machines and attend a secure update of their software.
-That individual, a local man named Gerald Wood, took pictures and made copies of the hard drives, with the images ending up posted online.
+That individual, allegedly using the stolen identity of a local man named Gerald Wood, took pictures and made copies of the hard drives, with the images ending up posted online.